tier4/AutowareArchitectureProposal.proj/design/TF.md

 However, our view is that it doesn't mean that control is not affected by localization as long as trajectory following is done in the odom frame.
 For example, if a trajectory is calculated from the shape of the lane specified in an HD map, the localization result will be indirectly used when projecting trajectory into odom frame, and thus will be "blown off" when localization fails.
 Also, if any other map information is before trajectory calculation, such as shape optimization using map drivable area and velocity optimization using predicted trajectory of other vehicles which is derived from lane shape information, then localization failure will still affect the trajectory.
 Therefore, to make control independent of localization failure, we have to require all preceding calculation to not use map->odom transform.
 However, since trajectory following comes after planning in Autoware, it is almost impossible that map->odom isn't involved in trajectory calculation.
 Although it might be possible if Autoware plans like a human, who uses only route graph information from the map and obtain geometry information from perception, it is very unlikely that autonomous driving stack is capable of not using geometry information with safety ensured.

 Therefore, regardless of any frame that control is done, it will still have effects of localization results.
 To make control not to jerk or do sudden steering at localization failure, we set the following requirements to Localization module:
-* localizatoin result must be continuous
+* localization result must be continuous
 * localization must detect localization failure and should not use the result to update vehicle pose.

 Additionally, Localization architecture assumes sequential Bayesian Filter, such as EKF and particle filter, to be used to integrate twist and pose.
 Since it can also integrate odometry information, it can update TF at high frequency.